yellowmamba/pixyll/_posts/2015-03-02-first-touch-on-meteor.md

 ---
 layout: post
 title: First touch on Meteor
-date: 2015-02-28
+date: 2015-03-02
-summary: Meteor, which has been out for a while, is a full-stack framework to build web apps purely in Javascript, in this article I will be talking through some of its key concepts based on my own understanding.
+summary: Meteor, which has been out for a while, is a full-stack framework to build web apps purely in Javascript, in this article I will be talking through some of its key concepts, e.g. Meteor's reactive data source and and its publish/subscribe model.
 categories: [Meteor]
 ---